 University of Nevada Athletics Overview

 With new leadership in place at three key positions, the University of Nevada’s Department of Intercollegiate Athletics began the establishment of a foundation for success in 2013-14 with strong performances by several sports highlighting the athletics year for the Wolf Pack.
-With strong energy and clear vision.
-Led by first-year athletics director Doug Knuth, the Wolf Pack is in its second season as a member of the Mountain West Conference and sponsors 16 intercollegiate sports featuring more than 400 student-athletes.
+With strong energy and clear vision from second-year athletics director Doug Knuth, the Wolf Pack is poised for more success in its third season as a member of the Mountain West Conference and sponsors 16 intercollegiate sports featuring more than 400 student-athletes.
 Knuth began his tenure in April of 2013 and the 2013-14 season saw the first full year for his vision and the coaching tenures of Brian Polian (football) and Jay Johnson (baseball).

 The Wolf Pack captured 22 WAC championships in its 12 years as a member of the Western Athletic Conference from 2000-12, including eight men's basketball crowns (seven from 2004-08 and most recently the 2012 regular-season title), three women's swimming and diving titles from 2007-09, three softball championships (2006, 2008-09), a pair of football titles (2005 and 2010), two indoor track and field titles (2003-04) and championships by cross country in 2004, women's soccer in 2006 and men's golf in 2007.
 In 2006-07, the Wolf Pack won the WAC’s Commissioner’s Cup as the best overall athletics department in the conference, while the program has finished second two other times, including in 2008-09 when the Wolf Pack missed winning the title by less than one point.

-Nevada has also enjoyed postseason success, including eight consecutive bowl appearances by the Wolf Pack football team, nine postseason invitations for the men’s basketball squad in the last 10 years, including NCAA Tournament appearances from 2004-07 and a run to the quarterfinals of the National Invitation Tournament in 2012.
+Nevada has also enjoyed postseason success, including eight consecutive bowl appearances by the Wolf Pack football team, nine postseason invitations for the men’s basketball squad in the last 12 years, including NCAA Tournament appearances from 2004-07 and a run to the quarterfinals of the National Invitation Tournament in 2012.
 Nevada’s women’s basketball team has made three Women’s National Invitation Tournament appearances, including back-to-back invitations in 2010 and 2011, while the Wolf Pack volleyball team has been to the NCAA Championships five times, baseball has made four NCAA Regional appearances, and softball has been invited to three NCAA Regionals.
 Nevada’s men’s golf has advanced to the NCAA Championship three times and the soccer team earned its first NCAA appearance in 2006.

 For more information about Wolf Pack Athletics, visit www.nevadawolfpack.com.

 (Updated Aug.
-12, 2013)
+19, 2014)